aheirich/AMI2/doc/legion_design.md

 A system cron job ensures that Legion is always running.

 The control logical regions implements a [key-value store for JSON data](key_value_lr.md).

+## Event flow

+The system is event driven and has no central thread of control.
+Interactions between components are accomplished through data passed in logical regions.

+A data source task waits for telemetry data to become available.
+When data arrives the data source writes it to the telemetry local region.
+It updates the Control logical region with changed volatile state and exits returning a future.

+The future triggers a worker task.
+The worker task first checks the Control logical region for a new computation graph.
+If there is a new graph the worker compiles it.
+The worker runs the compiled computation graph over the telemetry data.
+It writes the results to the Results logical region.

+The graph manager waits for requests from clients over protocol 1.
+A request consists of a list of modifications to the computation graph, a list of desired results, or both.
+When a request arrives the graph manager checks it for validity.
+If the request is valid the graph manager writes it to the Control logical region.

+Clients are separate processes that interact with the rest of the system through protocol libraries.
+Since these processes are not Legion tasks they cannot directly read or write logical regions.
+The details of the coupling between Legion tasks and client processes remain to be determined, and may be as simple as sockets.

+Issue: how to support persistent sockets across graph manager task instances.